joshuatalib/AI_weather_quest/docs/source/submit_forecast.rst

    tas_p1_fc_submit = forecast_submission.AI_WQ_forecast_submission(tas_p1_fc, 'tas', '20241209', '1', 'EC', 'extrange', <<password>>)

-In this case, team `EC` has used the model `extrange` to predict near-surface temperatures for the first sub-seasonal forecasting period from 9th December 2024.
+In this case, team `EC` has used the model `extrange` to predict near-surface temperatures for the first sub-seasonal forecasting period (days 19 to 25) from 9th December 2024.

 Summary
 -------